Igalia/vkrunner/README.md

 then another draw call both draws will use the values from the second update.
 This is because the draws are not flushed until the next probe command or the test completes.

+_set_ and _array_index_ are optional values.
+If not used they are assumed to be zero.
+The priority is binding > descriptor_set > array_index.
+So examples:

+    ssbo 5 subdata float 12 42.0

+This will write a value on ssbo with binding 5, being set and array index the default 0.

+    ssbo 1:5 subdata float 12 42.0

+This will write a value on ssbo with set 1 and binding 5, being array index the default 0.

+    ssbo 1:5:3 subdata float 12 42.0

+This will write a value on ssbo with set 1, binding 5, array index 3.

 > (ubo|ssbo) _binding_ _size_